 There are four main types available to UK adults:

-In the 2021 to 2022 tax year you can save up to £20,000 into ISAs of any type, although you can only put money into one of each type of ISA every tax year (with a maximum of £4,000 into a Lifetime ISA).
-You might choose to put £10,000 into a Cash ISA and £10,000 into a Stocks and Shares ISA, for example, or the whole £20,000 into one type.
+In the current tax year you can save up to £20,000 into ISAs of any type, although you can only put money into one of each type of ISA at a time (with a maximum of £4,000 into a lifetime ISA).
+You might choose to put £10,000 into a cash ISA and £10,000 into a stocks and shares ISA, for example, or the whole £20,000 into one type.

 Bonds – effectively, loans to companies or the government